 Mark is a Co-founder and the Director of Face2Face Youth Group.
 He is a father, a certified Youth Mental Health First Aider, decorated veteran of Desert Storm, retired law enforcement officer, John Maxwell Team certified Speaker, Trainer and Coach, a former resource parent, and the Executive Director of a local nonprofit.

-Bobby is a certified Drug and Alcohol Counselor and works in Sacramento.
+Bobby is a Certified Alcohol and Drug Counselor (CADC-II) and works in Sacramento.
 He is a former Reentry Specialist.
 He has experience in case management, community outreach, group therapy and public speaking.

 Disclaimer: Nothing discussed by one of our staff or volunteers is intended to be a substitute for professional psychological, psychiatric or medical advice, diagnosis, or treatment of a mental or physical health problem, or for prescribing medication.
 Always seek the advice of your physician or another qualified mental health provider with any questions you may have regarding a medical condition or mental disorder.
 Although some staff and/or volunteers have received training as counselors/therapists or Youth Mental Health First Aid, any information provided for informational and educational purposes only.
 Face2Face assumes no responsibility for how the information provided is used.
 This is not a counseling or therapy service.
 Please review our full disclaimer here.